Freedom of Speech (painting): Reception

 This image has been praised for its visual focus.
 The solid dark background of the blackboard makes the subject stand out.
 The empty bench seat in front of the speaker appears inviting to the viewer.
 According to Deborah Solomon, the work "imbues the speaker with looming tallness and requires his neighbors to literally look up to him."
-The speaker represents a blue-collar, unattached, and sexually available, likely ethnic, threat to social customs who nonetheless is accorded the full respect from the audience.
-Some question the authenticity of the depiction of white-collar residents as being so attentive to the comments of their blue-collar brethren.
-Solomon noted the absence of women in the picture, though alternate versions of the painting do show a red-haired woman on the left.
+The speaker represents a blue-collar threat to social customs who nevertheless is accorded the full respect from the audience, which may be more idealized than reflective of reality.
+Solomon noted the relative absence of women in the picture, though there is one red-haired woman on the left.

 Laura Claridge said, "The American ideal that the painting is meant to encapsulate shines forth brilliantly for those who have canonized this work as among Rockwell's great pictures.
 For those who find the piece less successful, however, Rockwell's desire to give concrete form to an ideal produces a strained result."

 In 2009, Bruce Cole described Freedom of Speech as Rockwell's "greatest painting", "forging traditional American illustration into a powerful and enduring work of art."
 He notes that Rockwell uses "a classic pyramidal composition" to emphasize the central figure, a standing speaker whose appearance is juxtaposed with the rest of the audience that, by participating in democracy, defends it.
 Cole describes Rockwell's figure as "the very embodiment of free speech, a living manifestation of that abstract right—an image that transforms principle, paint and, yes, creed, into an indelible image and a brilliant and beloved American icon still capable of inspiring millions world-wide".
 He notes that the use of a New England town-hall meeting incorporates the "long tradition of democratic public debate" into the work, while the blackboard and pew represent church and school, which, Cole says, are "two pillars of American life".

 The Post editor Ben Hibbs said of Speech and Worship: "To me they are great human documents in the form of paint and canvas.
 A great picture, I think is one which moves and inspires millions of people.
 The Four Freedoms did—do so."
 Westbrook notes that Rockwell presents "individual dissent" that acts to "protect private conscience from the state."
 Another writer describes the theme of the work as "civility".

 Legacy

-In the 2020s, Rockwell's painting became the subject of an Internet meme, in which people use the figure depicted in the painting as an allegory for boldly stating opinions widely considered to be unpopular or controversial.
+In the 2020s, the painting enjoyed a resurgence in popularity as the subject of an Internet meme, in which people use the figure depicted in the painting as an allegory for boldly stating opinions widely considered to be unpopular or controversial (or, ironically, a generally popular opinion that a minority may nevertheless dislike), and implying that they are using their First Amendment rights.